-- Be alert follow instructions carefully. - Take order only from the diving supervisor. - Do not wander off from your assigned station unless properly relieved bythe diving supervisor from anyone other than the diving supervisor.
+- Be alert follow instructions carefully. - Take order only from the diving supervisor. - Do not wander off from your assigned station unless properly relieved by the diving supervisor. - Know and be able to identify the meaning of diver line signals. - 1 Line Pull -All Stop - 2 Line Pulls -Provide Slack on the Divers Hose - Pick-up Slack on Divers Hose